 - providing investment funds for a small family pepper growing business in Hungary using exclusively renewable energy;

 - setting up a house location system in Formentera, Spain that has helped emergency services to respond quickly to people in need;

 - restoring the damaged forests of Nizna Boca, Slovakia, through funding the clearing, afforestation and preservation of young forest stands.

-The projects database of the European network for rural development contains a comprehensive list of projects.
+The projects database of the European network for rural development (ENRD) contains a comprehensive list of projects.

 At least 30% of funding for each RDP must be dedicated to measures relevant for the environment and climate change, much of which is channelled through grants and annual payments to farmers who switch towards more environmentally friendly practices.